St. Robert Bellarmine Catholic Church (Burbank, California)

 St. Robert Bellarmine Catholic Church is a Catholic parish on North Fifth Street in Burbank, California.
 It includes a Catholic church, elementary school, and high school.
 Founded in 1907, it was one of the first Catholic churches in the San Fernando Valley.
-Known as Holy Trinity Parish until 1939, it was renamed in honor of St. Robert Bellarmine.
-The church and school buildings on the St. Robert Bellarmine campus are modeled after colonial American buildings, including Monticello, Independence Hall, Mount Vernon and the library at the University of Virginia.
+Known as Holy Trinity Parish until 1939, it was renamed in honor of Robert Bellarmine.
+The church and school buildings on the St. Robert Bellarmine campus are modeled after colonial American buildings, including Monticello, Independence Hall, Mount Vernon. and the library at the University of Virginia.

-Parish history
+History

 Early years

 The parish was founded in 1907 as Holy Trinity Parish.
-The first mass was presided over by Father James O'Neil, then pastor of Holy Family in Glendale, at the Odd Fellows Hall at the corner of San Fernando Road and Olive Avenue.
+The first mass was presided over by James O'Neil, then pastor of Holy Family in Glendale, at the Odd Fellows Hall at the corner of San Fernando Road and Olive Avenue.
 The original church (now the elementary school) was built in 1909 and was the first Catholic church in the San Fernando Valley.
 By the late 1920s, the parish included all of Burbank, Sun Valley and other areas in the San Fernando Valley.

 Mother Cabrini

-Around the time the parish was founded, Mother (later Saint) Frances Xavier Cabrini obtained 475 acre in the Verdugo Mountains above Burbank (on the present site of Woodbury University).
-Mother Cabrini built a school, chapel and "preventorium" where girls could learn without fear of catching tuberculosis.
-She prayed daily in a one-room shrine to the Virgin Mary, built atop a hill overlooking the Valley.
-Mother Cabrini attended mass at Holy Trinity while in Burbank, and later said of the parish: "I shall never forget this place.
+Around the time the parish was founded, Mother Frances Xavier Cabrini obtained 475 acre in the Verdugo Mountains above Burbank at the present site of Woodbury University.
+Cabrini built a school, chapel and "preventorium" where girls could learn without fear of catching tuberculosis.
+She prayed daily in a one-room shrine to the Virgin Mary, built atop a hill overlooking the valley.
+Cabrini attended mass at Holy Trinity while in Burbank, and later said of the parish: "I shall never forget this place.
 The mountains remind me of home."